Arbutus Greenway Design Concept

 - Sustainable Strategies

-Integration with City of Vancouver Plans and Strategies: Greenest City Action Plan, Healthy City Strategy, Biodiversity Strategy, Urban Forest Strategy, Vancouver Bird Strategy, Vancouver Food Strategy, and Climate Change Adaptation Strategy.
+Integration with the City of Vancouver's Greenest City 2020 Action Plan, Biodiversity Strategy, Urban Forest Strategy, Vancouver Bird Strategy, Vancouver Food Strategy, Integrated Rainwater Management Plan, and Climate Change Adaptation Strategy.

 - Project facts